 Example #2: Moe is up to date on Grass Roots dues, but his ACC membership was due for renewal on April 15th.
-Moe played in the GRNT hosted by his club on April 30th, which is also the end of GRNT season; his ACC membership was not renewed until May 20th.
+Moe played in the GRNT hosted by his club on April 30th, which is also the end of GRNT season; his ACC membership was not renewed until May 20^{th} .

 Under the new penalty rule, any GRNT GRPs earned will not be awarded.
-Any weekly club tournament GRPs earned from April 15th to May 20th, will be awarded since Moe renewed within the 60-day grace period, and before the end of the Grass Roots season (May 31st.).
+Any weekly club tournament GRPs earned from April 15^{th} to May 20^{th} , will be awarded since Moe renewed within the 60-day grace period, and before the end of the Grass Roots season (May $31^{\text{st.}}$).

-Example #3: Larry played in his club's GRNT on April 1st.
-His ACC Membership expires on April 15th.
+Example #3: Larry played in his club's GRNT on April 1^{st} .
+His ACC Membership expires on April 15^{th} .
 He was in good standing at the time of the GRNT, so any GRPs earned will be awarded.

 XIX.
-Grass Roots Tournament of Champions (GRTOC)
+Grass Roots Tournament of Club Champions (GRTOCC)

-The Grass Roots Tournament of Champions (GRTOC) is an invitation-only event held in conjunction with Grand National.
-Invitations are extended exclusively to Grass Roots club champions, and an invitation is good only for the 3-year period immediately following the club championship.
-An invitation is not 1-time use, so a player may choose to participate all 3 years on the same invitation.
+The Grass Roots Tournament of Club Champions (GRTOCC) is an invitation-only event held in conjunction with Grand National.
+Invitations are extended exclusively to Grass Roots current and all previous club champions.
+There is no expiration of this qualification.